Chart Color Schemes

 Bondi - Tamarama - Bronte features high concentrations of group households, with a fairly typical median household size

-Family households account for 59.1% of all households, including 24.6% couples with children, 27.5% couples without children, and 6.0% single parent families.
-Non-family households constitute the remaining 40.9%, with lone person households making up 29.3% and group households comprising 11.6%.
-The median household size is 2.3 people, which aligns with the Greater Sydney average.
+Family households comprise 59.1% of all households, including 24.6% couples with children, 27.5% couples without children, and 6.0% single parent families.
+Non-family households make up the remaining 40.9%, with lone person households at 29.3% and group households comprising 11.6% of the total.
+The median household size is 2.3 people, which matches the Greater Sydney average.

 Frequently Asked Questions - Households